-Provider Use

-MSCI Raw data Primary Negative Impact (PAI) Taxonomy Var Climate (future use)

-ISS Ethic Controversies
+Provider Use MSCI Raw data Primary Negative Impact (PAI) Controversies Var Climate (future use) ISS Ethic Controversies CDP Carbon footprint Water consumption Land use Scope Ratings (subscription stopped in 2023) Impact indicators Bloomberg Newsflow

-ISS Proxy Exchange Advice on voting at GM

-CDP Carbon footprint Water consumption Land use

-CDP Temperature Ratings Implied temperature

-Bloomberg Newsflow

-VI.
-OUR RANGE OF FUNDS
+OUR RANGE OF FUNDS $\bigvee$

 DNCA Finance's SRI funds are conviction-based management funds that incorporate a dual approach into their management process: exclusion of securities with a Responsibility Risk and priority selection of Sustainable Transition players and/or, to varying degrees depending on the strategy, selection of Sustainable Transition players.
 By taking these issues into account in management, the management objective remains to outperform their benchmark indices over the recommended investment horizon.
 We are convinced of the added value of ESG criteria in management to generate consistent performance.